2025 Guide to Counseling Scholarships

 The Melanie Foundation Scholarship

-• About the Donor: The Melanie Foundation was formed in honor of Melanie Merola O’Donnell, who died at the age of 33 whilst pursuing her doctoral degree in psychology.
+• About the Donor: The Melanie Foundation was formed in honor of Melanie Merola O’Donnell, who died at the age of 33 while pursuing her doctoral degree in psychology.
 The foundation aims to provide scholarships to those with the best chance of extending Melanie’s legacy: those in graduate study in the mental health field.
 Through this scholarship award, this foundation seeks to increase awareness about the link between community violence and mental health issues.

 • Amount: $2,500

-• Deadline: March 5, 2024
+• Deadline: March 5, 2025

 • Eligibility: Applicants must be enrolled in a mental health graduate program accredited by CACREP, APA, CSWE, COAMFTE, or ACGME.
 They must also have experience as a volunteer or researcher in a relevant field.
 Application requirements include a curriculum vitae, unofficial transcripts, two letters of reference, and a typed essay.